planetlabs/fio-planet/README.rst

 fio-planet
 ==========

-A package of Fiona CLI plugins from Planet Labs.
+This is a package of Fiona CLI plugin commands from Planet Labs for creating Unix pipelines which manipulate streams of GeoJSON features.
+These commands provide a subset of the functionality of more complicated tools such as PostGIS or GeoPandas and are intended for use with streams of hundreds to thousands of features, where the overhead of JSON serialization between pieces of a pipeline is tolerable.

 Installation
 ------------